Skip to content ↓

 Can another parent / friend collect my child?

-If your child is going home with an adult (18+ yrs) who is not their parent or carer, or listed as an approved emergency contact, then please help us to facilitate this by doing two things:
+If your child is going home with an adult (18+ yrs) who is not their parent or carer, or listed as an approved emergency contact, then please help us to facilitate this by emailing office.3254@trinity.oxon.sch.uk and their teacher (eg Rosen@trinityprimaryschool.org) before 12 noon stating the child's name, class and the name of the person who will be collecting them.

 What do I do if I am running late?